-To project population and household growth in the County over the next 20 years, two different scenarios are being evaluated.
+For the purpose of projecting population and household growth in the County over the next 20 years, two different scenarios are being evaluated.
 One projection is considered a moderate growth scenario to represent historic growth trends in the County while the other is a high growth scenario to represent a quicker pace of development.